ionify/about/ions/ion.md

-[**ionify**: invoked object notation implemented for you](http://api.ionify.net/), a flexible, unobtrusive & novel [api](https://en.wikipedia.org/wiki/Application_programming_interface) that implements & provides vocabulary for **ion** observation, notification & interaction for you.
+[**ionify**: invoked object notation implemented for you](http://api.ionify.net/), a flexible, unobtrusive & novel [api](https://en.wikipedia.org/wiki/Application_programming_interface) that implements & provides vocabulary for **ion** observation, notification & interaction, for you.